simonambridge/geoJSON_to_Cassandra_using_Spark/README.md

 Now we can go through the process of cleaning up the data and formatting it correctly so that we can load it into Cassandra.

 <H3>1.
 Process The geoJSON Source File To Convert All Field (Column) Names To Lower Case</H3>
-There is an issue with column names when saving to Cassandra if the column names are not in lower case (this may be a problem with the Spark Cassandra connector, or it could be a problem with Spark itself - I'm using Spark 1.6.1 here).
+There appears an issue with upper case column names when saving from Spark to Cassandra (not sure whether it's the Spark Cassandra connector or Spark itself - there's a JIRA - I'm using Spark 1.6.1 here).
 So we first need to convert our column names to lower case.
 I've used a script containing the following sed commands:
 <pre>
 sed -i -e 's/"Api_Seq"/"api_seq"/' wells_geoJSON.geojson